awsdocs/aws-greengrass-developer-guide/doc_source/connectors.md

 1. Identify the connectors to include in the solution, and add them to your group\.
 The example solution uses Modbus\-RTU Protocol Adapter and Twilio Notifications\.
 To help you find connectors that apply to your scenario, and to learn about their individual requirements, see [AWS\-provided Greengrass connectors](connectors-list.md)\.

 1. Identify whether user\-defined Lambda functions, devices, or resources are needed, and then create and add them to the group\.
 This might include functions that contain business logic or process data into a format required by another entity in the solution\.
-The example solution uses functions to send Modbus RTU requests and trigger Twilio notifications\.
+The example solution uses functions to send Modbus RTU requests and initiate Twilio notifications\.
 It also includes a local device resource for the Modbus RTU serial port and a secret resource for the Twilio authentication token\.
 **Note**
 Secret resources reference passwords, tokens, and other secrets from AWS Secrets Manager\.
 Secrets can be used by connectors and Lambda functions to authenticate with services and applications\.
 By default, AWS IoT Greengrass can access secrets with names that start with "*greengrass\-*"\.
 For more information, see [Deploy secrets to the AWS IoT Greengrass core](secrets.md)\.